CATHERINE BERGMANN, President

 BONNIE NORTH, Treasurer

 Mary was born in Bellows Falls, as were her parents.
 Because they worked in the mills, she was fortunate to experience that congenial, busy culture for many years.
-Preservation of our architecture, historic ambience, and lore is of great importance to her.
+Preservation of our architecture, historic ambiance, and lore is of great importance to her.
 Bellows Falls, then and now, is endlessly fascinating.
+Mary is the Media Lady of the Society and runs our Facebook.
+She is our voice to the outside world and stays very busy answering questions, doing little pieces and sometimes BIG pieces of research, putting out an ever changing assortment of historical pictures and text, and the public loves her.
+At the Center she continues to work on the data base among other things.

 SPECIAL ASSISTANTS TO THE BOARD